JGAVEN/Lego-GPT/docs/SPRINT_PLAN_AFTER_FE.md

-# Latest Sprint Plan
+# Sprint Plan After Advanced Front-end Features

-This plan outlines the next five logical sprints after completing the advanced front-end features.
+With the offline queue and settings page finished, the project focuses on deployment and polish.

 ## Sprint 1 – Cloud infrastructure templates
 * Provide Terraform samples for common cloud providers.